 7. La Bête

 David Hirson wrote La Bête in 1991.
 If you enjoy poetry, you’ll love reading this play.
 It’s written in rhyme to give it a poetic feel.
-Molière (whom is mentioned earlier) inspired the story to be written.
-It takes place in France, and revolves around the head of the royal court.
+Molière (who is mentioned earlier) inspired the story to be written.
+It takes place in France and revolves around the head of the royal court.
+This is a great modern addition to any list of humorous plays.

 Plays can be just as enjoyable when they’re read as when they’re watched.
+They offer a fast-paced alternative to novels and allow you to dive deep into character dialogue.
 Have you read any of these plays before?
 Did you enjoy them?

 Feedback Junction